ChristianChiarulli/nvcode-color-schemes.vim/README.md

 	- `generate colorscheme_name.yml >  ./colors/colorscheme_name.vim`
 - Create a PR

-Below are the treesitter highlight groups; modify these to take advantage of treesitter highlighting..
+Below are the treesitter highlight groups; modify these to take advantage of treesitter highlighting.

 ```viml
 " Misc